viridityzhu/InstructHumans/README.md

     </details>

-## Data preparation
+## 📂 Data preparation

-### CustomHumans and SMPL-X

-Apply for the CustomHumans dataset in the link: [here](https://forms.gle/oY4PKUyhH6Qqd5YA9).
-We use pretrained human models from their paper.

-- Preparation:

-1. Download the checkpoint file from CustomHumans.
-Make sure the model is put into the `checkpoints` folder in the following structure:
+1. Download the CustomHumans dataset [here](https://forms.gle/oY4PKUyhH6Qqd5YA9).
+We use their provided pretrained checkpoint.
+Put it into the `checkpoints` folder in the following structure:

 ```sh
 checkpoints/demo/model-1000.pth
 ```

-2. Download [SMPL-X](https://smpl-x.is.tue.mpg.de/) models and move them to the `smplx` folder.
-   You should have the following data structure:
+2. Download [SMPL-X](https://smpl-x.is.tue.mpg.de/) models and move them to the `smplx` folder in the following structure:

 ```sh
     smplx